parthpanchal123/ToDoApp/README.md

 # ToDoApp
 This is a simple toDoApp written in vanilla JavaScript

-I just followed a Youtube tutorial and built this minimal todo App which also utilizes a local storage .
-I know that the ui can be improved , but i docused more ion te functional part ratger than the UI !
+I just followed a Youtube tutorial and built this minimal todo App which also utilizes  local storage .
+I know that the UI can be improved , but i focused more on the functional part rather than the UI !